 Recent Louisiana Sex Abuse Settlements and Lawsuits Updates

 It is not easy to calculate settlement payouts in sex abuse lawsuits.
 There are a lot of variables.
-The amount of these settlements can vary widely depending on the case’s specifics.
+The amount of these settlements can vary significantly depending on the specifics of each case.

 Beyond that, the next big factor that will influence the size of a settlement is the severity of the abuse suffered by the victim.
 Victims who have suffered more severe abuse, such as repeated assaults over a long period, may be awarded larger settlements than those who experienced a single instance of abuse.